Abdel799/Calculator.github.io/README.md

 Welcome to my calculator app made with Java and Java Swing.
-The calculator has basic arithmetic such as additon, subtraction, multiplying and dividing.
+This calculator has basic arithmetic such as additon, subtraction, multiplying and dividing.
+Above you'll find my java program, I apologize for the incovenience but you'll have to download my program in order to run it, ensure you have java on your device.
+Thank you!